milahu/browserforge/readme.md

 - https://github.com/neithernut/git-dit - distributed issue tracker for git.
 - archived: https://github.com/cryptosphere/cryptosphere - http://cryptosphere.org/ - global peer-to-peer cryptosystem for publishing and securely distributing both data and HTML5/JS applications pseudonymously with no central point of failure.
 It's built on top of the next-generation Networking and Cryptography (NaCl) library and the Git data model. nacl: http://nacl.cr.yp.to/
+- not: https://fossil-scm.org/ - distributed version control, but not compatible with git

 </details>